giragon6/OTS/README.md

 Record and view your desktop, all within your terminal!

-Currently prints a screen of random pixels, features TBA
+Currently prints a low-res image of your desktop at time of program execution